Blue-Kachina/fmcuttingboard/README.md

 1) Prerequisites
 - Install IntelliJ IDEA Community or Ultimate (2024.3 or newer recommended).
-- Ensure JDK 21 is installed (the project targets Java 21 via Gradle toolchains).
+- Install a JDK: 17 preferred (as required by IntelliJ Platform 2024.3).

 2) Open/Import the Project
 - In IntelliJ IDEA: File > Open… and select the project root (the folder containing `settings.gradle.kts`).
 - When prompted, choose “Open as Project”.
 IDEA will detect and import the Gradle project automatically.

 3) Gradle JVM and Toolchain
-- In Settings > Build, Execution, Deployment > Build Tools > Gradle, set “Gradle JVM” to a JDK 21 installation.
+- In Settings > Build, Execution, Deployment > Build Tools > Gradle, set “Gradle JVM” to a local JDK 17 (recommended) or 21.
-- The project declares a Java toolchain (21) and enables Foojay toolchain resolver, so Gradle can auto‑download a matching JDK if it isn’t installed.
-Keeping the Gradle JVM at 21 avoids IDE/Gradle mismatch issues.
+- The project declares a Java toolchain of 17 and enables the Foojay toolchain resolver.
+Gradle will compile with Java 17 bytecode (required by IntelliJ Platform 2024.3) and can auto‑download a matching toolchain if needed.

 4) IntelliJ Platform SDK Plugin
 - The Gradle IntelliJ Plugin (`org.jetbrains.intellij`) will download the target IDE platform as needed.
 No manual SDK setup is required.